dmccreary/ekg-book/docs/glossary.md

 #### Graph Isomorphism
 A graph can exist in different forms having the same number of vertices, edges, and also the same edge connectivity.
 Such graphs are called isomorphic graphs.

+#### Hadoop Distributed File System
+A high-availability distributed key-value store that was a principal component of the Hadoop system.

+HDFS was one of the two components of the original Hadoop system.
+The other component was the MapReduce system.
+<br/>Also known as: HDFS

 #### Hedgehog vs Fox Modeling
 Focus on accurate modeling a single domain or [subgraph](#subgraph) of an enterprise knowledge graph (the Hedgehog) vs general modeling of a wide variety of subgraphs or domains.